gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/README.md

 relatively new, it has shown promising applications, including in [Machine Learning](https://doi.org/10.1063/5.0203801).

 The package was redesigned in version `0.4.0` to be compatible with [DynamicalSystems](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/stable/) ecosystem.
-We therefore recommend exploring the other packages in this ecosystem — expecially [ComplexityMeasures.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/complexitymeasures/stable/) and [RecurrenceAnalysis.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/recurrenceanalysis/stable/) — which can be very useful when working with RMA.
+We therefore recommend exploring the other packages in this ecosystem — especially [ComplexityMeasures.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/complexitymeasures/stable/) and [RecurrenceAnalysis.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/recurrenceanalysis/stable/) — which can be very useful when working with RMA.